 - Identifying strategic key performance indicators (KPIs) such as lifetime customer value, revenue growth, and time to market

 - Identifying operational metrics such as productivity improvements

 Depending on the circumstances of each organisation, many factors will be used to calculate digital transformation ROI.
 The important thing is to track costs, timeframes, and baseline figures that demonstrate long-term success.
-It is also important to look for ways to improve outcomes with each new initiative.
+It’s also important to look for ways to improve outcomes with each new initiative.

-While digital transformation may hold a different meaning for each organisation, along with its own particular challenges and benefits, there are common frameworks which organisations can follow to shorten their learning curves.
-Beyond implementing new technology, digital transformation is a business transformation initiative that involves every level of the organisation, from the C-suite to the most junior employee.
+While digital transformation may hold a different meaning for each organisation, along with its unique challenges and benefits, there are common frameworks which organisations can follow to shorten their learning curves.
+Beyond technology, digital transformation is a business transformation initiative that should involve every level of the organisation.